 We have paid no dividends on our common stock, and we may not achieve sufficient earnings to pay cash dividends on our common stock in the future.
 Further, we intend to retain earnings to fund our operations.
 The indenture governing our senior subordinated notes and our credit facility restrict our ability to pay dividends and make other distributions.
-In addition, so long as shares of our Series A Cumulative Perpetual Preferred Stock, our Series B Convertible Preferred Stock or our Series C Convertible Preferred Stock are outstanding, we may not pay any dividends on our common stock, except for dividends payable solely in shares of our common stock.
+In addition, so long as shares of our Series B Convertible Preferred Stock or our Series C Convertible Preferred Stock are outstanding, we may not pay any dividends on our common stock, except for dividends payable solely in shares of our common stock.
 Therefore, we do not anticipate paying any cash dividends on our common stock for the foreseeable future.